 Septimius Severus was undoubtedly one of the great Roman emperors.
-He had a long rule of over 25 years.
+He had a long rule of 18 years.
 He was a great general who fought incessantly and mostly successfully.

-Septimius Severus on the other hand certainly inherited a chaotic situation and spent much of his time campaigning, and steadying the empire.
+Septimius Severus certainly inherited a chaotic situation and spent much of his time campaigning, and steadying the empire.
 But he was followed by the third century, a time when Rome went from the greatest success to the utmost chaos as far as its rulers were concerned, and at least in part Septimius Severus must take the blame.
-It is time to consider more carefully his character, his rule, and how far he can really be held responsible for sowing the seeds of the catastrophes of the third century
+It is time to consider more carefully his character, his rule, and how far he can really be held responsible for sowing the seeds of the catastrophes of the third century.

 On to the Third Century